pbsudharsan/polus-plugins-dl/polus-cellpose-inference-plugin/README.md

 cells.

-Apart from allowing user to specify the type of segmentation this plugin allows the user to choose the diameter of cells as well as has option to input custom pretrained model.
+Apart from allowing user to specify the type of segmentation this plugin allows the user to choose the diameter of cells as well as has the option to input custom pretrained model.

 Things to keep in mind when choosing the diameter and inputting custom model